 Staines & Pomeroy (2023) showed a slight increase in Cp between snow-off conditions from a single UAV-lidar scan compared to snow-on conditions derived from a combination of three UAV-lidar scans.
 The higher forest density in the Staines & Pomeroy (2023) study resulted in less canopy gaps and was thus not as influenced by branch bending.
 This may have resulted in a slightly higher influence of snow load on Cp in the Staines & Pomeroy (2023) study, compared to negligible effect reported between the March 13 and 14 UAV-lidar surveys in this study.
 Still, the increase in Cp resulting from snow load in Staines & Pomeroy (2023) was smaller compared to the substantial rise in Cp due to trajectory angle presented in their study and as shown in Figure 11.

 Further evidence in support of canopy snow load not being directly related to interception efficiency or Cp is provided by Lundquist et al. (2021) who reported improved simulation of subcanopy snow accumulation without the use of a maximum canopy snow load when combined with ablation process representations for canopy snow melt, sublimation, wind-induced unloading and temperature induced unloading.
-However, Lehtonen et al. (2016) note that in northern Finland heavy canopy snow loads have been observed to continue increasing until stem breakage, under conditions favorablefavourable for the formation of significant rime-ice accretion and limited ablation.
+However, Lehtonen et al. (2016) note that in northern Finland heavy canopy snow loads have been observed to continue increasing until stem breakage, under conditions favorable for the formation of significant rime-ice accretion and limited ablation.
 Models are available to predict the accretion of ice on tree canopies (e.g., Nock et al., 2016) however, further research is required to understand the canopy snow load required to cause stem breakage across different tree species and canopy loads.

 These findings on the limited influence of canopy snow load on challenge the theoretical basis of many existing snow interception parameterizations (Hedstrom & Pomeroy, 1998; Moeser et al., 2015; Satterlund & Haupt, 1967; Storck et al., 2002).
 To address this a new snow interception parameterization, Equation 9, is presented which calculates interception efficiency as a function of Cp and α.
 This new parameterization allows for canopy snow loading processes to be isolated from canopy snow ablation processes and is consistent with the rainfall interception literature (Valante et al., 1997).
 Equation 9 differs only slightly from the original Hedstrom & Pomeroy (1998) parameterization (see Equation 6 in Hedstrom & Pomeroy (1998)), in that it does not calculate interception efficiency as a function of canopy snow load and from the Storck et al. (2002) parameterization who proposed interception efficiency to be constant over time and space.
 The theoretical basis of the α value in Equation 9 is that the association between Cp and interception efficiency, as shown in Figure 10, does not follow a 1:1 line as falling snow hydrometeors may bounce off the canopy elements.
 However, as direct measurements of Cp are not widely available, an α value of 1 is suggested if Cp is approximated from Cc using Equation 10, following the fit of the nadir model in Figure 10.
 The new snow interception routine is also similar to many recent rainfall interception studies, which calculate throughfall as a function of Cc (e.g., Valante et al., 1997).